 (i) Soil and Land Conservation Act 1945;

-(j) Strata Titles Act 1985?
+(j) Strata Titles Act 1985;

+(k) Community Titles Act 2018?

 6. Is anybody in occupation of the land under any or any alleged lease or licence?
 If so, please provide precise details of the terms of any such lease or licence or alleged lease or licence and provide copies of any agreements in respect thereof.

 7. Are there any claims by any third parties to a mining lease or licence under the Mining Act 1978?
 If so, please provide precise details of the terms of any claim.